Scanned Branches in Aikido

 ### Single-Branch Scanning <a href="#single-branch-scanning" id="single-branch-scanning"></a>

 By default, Aikido will scan the default branch in your repository for dependency and code issues.
-The default branch is usually main/master. **Aikido runs a full scan of all repos, clouds, containers and domains every night**.
+The default branch is usually main/master. **Aikido scans your default branch on every push via SCM webhooks, plus a full re-scan of every repo, cloud, container and domain runs on a daily schedule.**

 If you update the default branch, Aikido will pick up this change during its nightly sync, so no changes are needed on Aikido's end.